Rapptz/discord.py/docs/faq.rst

     ]
     await channel.send(files=my_files)

-If you want to upload something from a URL, you will have to use an HTTP request using ``aiohttp`` and then pass an :class:`io.BytesIO` instance to :class:`File` like so:
+If you want to upload something from a URL, you will have to use an HTTP request using :doc:`aiohttp <aio:index>` and then pass an :class:`io.BytesIO` instance to :class:`File` like so:

 .. code-block:: python3